How To Store Sourdough Bread

 Storing Sourdough in the Freezer

-For the optimal results, use a loaf that has been baked within the last 24 hours, and try to avoid cutting the sourdough until just before freezing.
+For best results, use a loaf that has been baked within the last 24 hours, and try to avoid cutting or slicing the sourdough until just before freezing.
 I also prefer to freeze my loaves whole or in halves.
-I find they refresh much better that way.
+I find they thaw much better that way.

 Refreshing Stored Sourdough

-There is a secret window that no one talks about during sourdough storage that you can “refresh” your loaf so that it’s restored to its just baked glory.
+There is a secret window that no one talks about during sourdough storage that you can “refresh” your loaf so that it’s restored to its freshly baked glory.

 Any time within the first 48 hours or after the sourdough has thawed, it can be refreshed.
 Here’s how to do it:

-2. Spritz the entire loaf with water, don’t be too cheap but don’t be overly generous either.
+- Spritz the entire loaf with water, don’t be too cheap but don’t be overly generous either.
+The loaf should be dampened but not saturated.